agabor/docs/_includes/php/handling-errors.md

 # Handling Errors

-The Parse PHP SDK throws `ParseException`s when errors are returned from the Parse API.
+The MSG PHP SDK throws `ParseException`s when errors are returned from the MSG API.
 For other errors, the base `Exception` class will be thrown.
-It is recommended to wrap your Parse calls in try/catch blocks to handle any errors which occur.
+It is recommended to wrap your MSG calls in try/catch blocks to handle any errors which occur.

 ```php
 $query = new ParseQuery("Note");